adwitiyashukla/LLMFeeder/README.md

 }
 ```

-Two tools: `verify_against_sources` for a folder on disk, and `verify_against_text` for passages already in the conversation.
+Two tools. `verify_against_sources` reads a folder on disk, `verify_against_text` takes passages already in the conversation.
 Both return the score, the per-claim verdicts, and a `needs_attention` list sorted worst first, so the model can go and fix the specific sentence that failed.

 ## Using it from Python